 Shaffer Grants for Innovative Glaucoma Research

-Shaffer Grants for Innovative Glaucoma Research are $55,000, one-year grants awarded to help fund projects that support new high-impact clinical, epidemiological and laboratory research based on our strategic research goals.
+Shaffer Grants for Innovative Glaucoma Research are $55,000, one-year grants awarded to scientists and clinicians to fund projects that support new high-impact clinical, epidemiological and laboratory research based on our strategic research goals.

 • Protect and restore the optic nerve.